damienstanton/notes/notebook/src/me.md

 My independent research while a part-time graduate student is in the study of the intersection of three topics.

-1. Formal modeling of autonomous systems & AI models.
+1. Formal modeling of autonomous systems & artificial intelligence.
 2. Distributed systems & type theory.
 3. Robotics & embedded systems.